The NSW container deposit scheme, Return and Earn is the largest litter reduction scheme introduced in NSW,

 Return and Earn began rolling out across NSW on 1 December 2017 in response to the Premier's goal of reducing the volume of litter in the state by 40% by 2020.
 At the time, drink container litter made up 44% of the volume of all litter in the state and cost more than $162 million to manage.

 Since commencement, the scheme has been a resounding success, reducing container litter in the environment and boosting recycling.
-In 2020, drink container litter was reduced by 40% and over 300,000 tonnes of materials recycled.
+In 2020 there was a 52% reduction in the volume of eligible container litter in NSW, and over 300,000 tonnes of materials recycled.
 You can access detailed and up to date performance figures on the NSW scheme performance dashboard.

 - For more information on the scheme visit the scheme website.